jakobo/codedrift/.github/ISSUE_TEMPLATE/thunked.md

 ---
 ```

 Post goes here!
 Markdown all the things!
 Frontmatter (even fenced) is parsed correctly.
-Closing the issue will move the post out of "Draft" state into "Published"
+When transferred to a discussion, this will show up on Code Drift